minnukota381/angular-application-lab/README.md

 ### Module 1: Introduction to Angular

-- **Objectives:**
-  - Understand the basics of Angular.
-  - Set up and configure an Angular project.
 - **Topics:**
   - Overview of Angular framework.
   - Benefits and use cases of Angular.